 All of the e-waste dropped off to Wanaka Wastebusters is sent to Christchurch for processing.
 Some items will be refurbished or recycled (cabling, metals, unleaded glass) there.
-Other materials are sent off-shore (circuit boards, leaded glass, cartridges, batteries and plastic), because there is no option to do it in New Zealand.
+Other materials are sent off-shore (circuit boards, cartridges, batteries and plastic), because there is no option to do it in New Zealand.

 Members of the RCN team have visited the off-shore factories, and report that their working conditions are of a high standard, and that they are ISO 14001 accredited and meet international regulations to minimise environmental harm.
 The factories are located in Australia, Singapore, Japan and China.

 Wanaka Wastebusters is completely committed to product stewardship for e-waste.
-We want to see the computer industry take responsibility for the waste they create, and for the cost of safe and responsible recycling to be recognised as a cost of production.
+We want to see the computer and TV industry take responsibility for the waste they create, and for the cost of safe and responsible recycling to be recognised as a cost of production.
 Until that happens, we will continue to do everything we can to keep electronic waste out of the landfill.